 A contract liability is the obligation to transfer goods, products or services to a customer for which the Group has received consideration (or an amount of consideration is due) from the customer.
-If a customer pays consideration before the Group transfers goods, products or services to the customer, a contract liability is recognized when the payment is due (whichever is earlier).
+If a customer pays consideration before the Group transfers goods, products or services to the customer, a contract liability is recognized when the payment is made or the payment is due (whichever is earlier).
 Contract liabilities are recognized as revenue when the Group performs under the contract.